Master in Urban and Regional Planning (MURP)

 Campus Living and Learning

-School of Human Settlements encourages students to develop team skills and citizenship qualities through participation in interest-specific, voluntary student associations and other pursuits such as sports, social service, book clubs, music, debates, quizzes, contests, etc. The MURP is a fully residential program with a large number of Student Committees and Associations which promote student engagement in a variety of such activities.
+The MURP is a fully residential program.
+XIM University promotes participation in various student committees and associations.
+School of Human Settlements encourages students to develop team skills and citizenship qualities through participation in interest-specific, voluntary student associations and other pursuits such as sports, social service, book clubs, music, debates, quizzes, etc.

-XIM University awards the MURP degree to students who successfully complete all curricular requirements equivalent to 105 credits, and fulfil other prescribed requirements of the MURP Program curriculum.
-The Degree is awarded to qualifying students in the Annual Convocation of the University, usually in the month of March.
+The XIM University awards Master in Urban and Regional Planning degree to students who successfully complete all curricular requirements equivalent to 112 credits and fulfil other prescribed requirements of the MURP Program.
+The Degree is awarded to qualifying students in the Annual Convocation, usually in the month of April.

 Careers in Urban Management and Governance